 - Add gestures, or use a slightly different way of answering

 - If the patient seems disturbed, address the emotion directly, and be reassuring.
-Use “validation” of the emotion and address the underlying concern
+Use “validation” of the emotion and address the underlying concern (Some links at the bottom of the page provide more discussion on the validation technique)

 - Check if the patient is actually concerned about something different from what she is asking, and answer that question